jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 Feedback: Correct!
 IR stands for Intermediate Representation, and contains not only a translated model but also an optimized model.

-#### Q2.
-What happens when you use the build-in function "any()" on a list?
+#### 2. What is the difference between converting a TensorFlow* model and Caffe* model with model optimizer?

-- [ ] `The "any()" function will randomly return any item from the list.`
+- [ ] TensorFlow models do not need to be converted with model optimizer
-- [x] `The "any()" function returns True if any item in the list evaluates to True.
-Otherwise, it returns False.`
+- [ ] TensorFlow models require additional flags to specify subgraphs to use
-- [ ] `The "any()" function takes as arguments the list to check inside, and the item to check for.
-If "any" of the items in the list match the item to check for, the function returns True.`
+- [ ] TensorFlow models need to go through a special preprocessor script before model optimizer
-- [ ] `The "any()" function returns a Boolean value that answers the question "Are there any items in this list?"`
+- [x] `The "any()" function returns a Boolean value that answers the question "Are there any items in this list?"`